cloud66/help-old/_posts/stack-features/2012-01-04-deploy-hooks.md

 After a successful initial deployment, subsequent deployments are *deploy* steps.

 During a Cloud 66 *deploy* step, code is redeployed, but only minor configuration amendment will occur.

+<h2 id="troubleshoot">Troubleshooting</h2>
+Automating deploy hooks can sometimes be tricky.
+To avoid issues, it's always a good idea to run each of your commands manually to see that they complete successfully.

+If a specific command doesn't show any output, you can use the <code>echo $?</code> command after issuing your command to see its exit code.
+If it returns a _zero_, your command was successful, whereas a _one_ means it has failed.